StephenLover/Clinic-to-Cloud-Interview/README.md

 ### Conclusion

-First I appreciate that Clinic-to-Cloud can give this opportunity to me, I refactored this code 2-3 times and I think it actually will be better if I can get some precious feedback from the experienced enginners in Clinic-to-Cloud.
+First I appreciate that Clinic-to-Cloud can give this opportunity to me.

+I refactored this code 2-3 times and think it actually will be better if I can get some precious feedback from the experienced enginners at Clinic-to-Cloud.

 Second, I really enjoyed this test and hope that I can get a further discussion for my code and my skill sets.

-Please let me know if you have any questions and I am looking forward to hearing from you.
+Please let me know if you have any questions.

+I am looking forward to hearing from you. :)

 Cheers,
 Stephen.